 Your brain is wired to ensure your physical survival, which keeps it feeling secure and happy but doesn’t help you find and stay in a happy place.

 Two things are necessary to counteract this natural negative slant of your brain: awareness and action.

 In What Makes Your Brain Happy and Why You Should Do the Opposite, David DiSalvo writes:

-He explains ways, drawn from research, in which our brains move away from peace and happiness and offers suggestions to help you elevate awareness and take action:
+He explains ways, drawn from research, in which our brains move us away from peace and happiness and offers suggestions to help you elevate your awareness and take action:

 Although it’s not always possible, slowing down and behaving with conscious intent, or acting mindfully, can avoid and diffuse many problems.
 Although your brain is wired to react, there is usually enough time to pause and consider options, intentions, motivations, and possible consequences and choose to respond.
 The goal is to learn to pause and choose your actions.

 Become aware of the influence your pre-existing beliefs have on current thinking